Sisow/plg-prestashop1.7/README.md

 </p>

 # Buckaroo PrestaShop 1.7 Payments Plugin (former Sisow)
-> :warning: **PLEASE NOTE**: This plugin will not get new functionality updates.<br>We therefore highly recommend to use [Buckaroo's main PrestaShop plugin](https://github.com/buckaroo-it/PrestaShop).
+> :warning: **PLEASE NOTE**: This plugin will not get new functionality updates.<br>We therefore highly recommend to use [Buckaroo's primary PrestaShop plugin](https://github.com/buckaroo-it/PrestaShop).

 ### Index
 - [About](#about)